csebooks/relational-databases/content.en/introduction/transaction-management/index.md

 ---
 title: Transaction Management
-weight: 10
+weight: 8
 ---

-Transaction Management## Transaction Management
+# Transaction Management

 Often, several operations on the database form a single logical unit of work.
 An example is a funds transfer, as in Section 1.2, in which one department account (say A) is debited and another department account (say B) is credited.
 Clearly, it is essential that either both the credit and debit occur, or that neither occur.
 That is, the funds transfer must happen in its entirety or not at all.
 This all-or-none requirement is called **atomicity**.
 In addition, it is essential that the execution of the funds transfer preserve the consistency of the database.
 That is, the value of the sum of the balances of A and B must be preserved.
 This correctness requirement is called **consistency**.
 Finally, after the successful execution of a funds transfer, the new values of the balances of accounts A and B must persist, despite the possibility of system failure.
 This persistence requirement is called **durability**.